ni/nimble/packages/nimble-components/src/table/specs/cell-state-when-scrolling-hld.md

 When the user scrolls the table, we will:

--   'Blur' (Lose focus) from any active/focused control in a table cell.
-Generally this means that whatever text the user began to change in that control will be committed, not discarded.
+-   If a table cell contains an active/focused control, we will notify the column plugin that the cell is being blurred/recycled via a new API.
+The general expectation is that editable controls will commit any pending updates, then blur the focused the control.
 -   If a cell action menu is open (in which case a menu item is focused), we'll close the associated menu via the menu button.

 We will not: